Everton make contact over Martinez

 - Everton owner Moshiri gambled big time on Benitez - and lost

-He then became Belgium manager in August 2016, achieving a third place finish at the 2018 World Cup and he is also technical director of the national team.
+He then became Belgium manager in August 2016, achieving a third-place finish at the 2018 World Cup, and he is also technical director of the national team.

-Belgium, the world's number one ranked side, are among the favourite for this year's World Cup.
+Belgium, the world's number one ranked side, are among the favourites for this year's World Cup.

+The prospect of Martinez doing both the Everton and Belgium jobs has been floated but the Belgian FA will reject any such suggestion out of hand, while a clean end-of-season break is also not on the cards with the World Cup being held in November and December in Qatar rather than in the summer.

-Martinez retains support inside Everton's boardroom despite being the first of five managers to be sacked by current owner Farhad Moshiri in May 2016 after three seasons in charge.
+Martinez retains support inside Everton's boardroom despite being the first of five managers to be sacked by current owner Farhad Moshiri, departing in May 2016 after three seasons in charge.

 The Catalan has also retained great affection for Everton, believing he has unfinished business at Goodison Park.